ekomsSavior/forensic_excavator/README.md

 # Forensic Excavator

-**Interactive forensic excavation framework for metadata, document artifacts, and redaction failures.**
+**Interactive forensic excavation framework for metadata, document artifacts, redaction failures, and provenance analysis.**

-Forensic Excavator is a Linux-native, analyst-driven triage tool designed to rapidly extract **metadata, hidden text, content streams, strings, and forensic indicators** from documents and datasets at scale.
+Forensic Excavator is a Linux-native, analyst-driven forensic triage framework designed to excavate **metadata, hidden text, content streams, embedded artifacts, entities, and timelines** from documents and datasets at scale.

-This tool exists because redactions fail, metadata lies, and documents remember more than their authors intend.

 ---

-## What This Tool Does
+## What Forensic Excavator Does

-Forensic Excavator performs **read-only forensic analysis** across single files or entire datasets, automatically applying the correct tools per file type.
+Forensic Excavator performs **read-only forensic analysis** against individual files or entire datasets.
+It automatically applies the appropriate forensic tooling based on file type and surfaces findings **both in the terminal and as preserved artifacts on disk**.

 It is built to expose:

 * Hidden and residual metadata
-* Improper PDF redactions
+* Improper and incomplete PDF redactions
-* Content stream text that visual redactions fail to remove
+* Content-stream text surviving visual redaction
-* Embedded objects and artifacts
+* Embedded objects and binary artifacts
+* Named entities (people, organizations, locations, dates)
 * Timeline and provenance indicators
 * Raw strings leaked in binary structures
+* Sanitization and structural failures in PDFs
-* Chain-of-custody hashes for every file analyzed
+* Cryptographic hashes for chain of custody

-This is **triage**, not guessing.
+This is forensic triage, not guesswork.
-If the data exists, this framework will surface it.
+If the data exists, this framework is designed to surface it.

 ---